- Search The Registry

 The founding of the Karamu House in 1915 is celebrated on this date.

-Located in Cleveland, OH, the Karamu house is one of the oldest Black Theater Company's in America.
+Located in Cleveland, OH, the Karamu house is one of the oldest Black Theater Companies in America.
 Its first home was in an area called "The Roaring Third,” at the corner of East 38th and Central Avenue.
 The word Karamu comes from a Swahili word meaning "a place of feasting and enjoyment in the center of the community."
 The group was originally named the Dumas Drama Club, but the name was changed to the Gilpin Players after actor Charles Gilpin visited the group in 1923.
-The group name was changed to the Karamu Players in the 1940s and more "integrated" casting policy was encouraged.
+The group name was changed to the Karamu Players in the 1940s, and a more "integrated" casting policy was encouraged.

 Famous playwrights whose works were produced by the Karamu Theater include Langston Hughes, Zora Neale Hurston, and Lorraine Hansberry.
-Today, Karamu offers art experiences for people of all ages through a variety of programs.
+Today, Karamu offers art experiences for people of all ages through various programs.
 The three primary program areas are the Early Childhood Development Center, the Center of Arts and Education, and the Karamu Performing Arts Theatre.

 It has classes for children and an active seniors program.
 Karamu explores a broad range of the Black experience Through its many programs.